Life in The Void

 Life finds a way...

 It's widely considered a good idea to avoid these creatures, but sometimes it is inevitable.
 Some creatures threaten the existence of our species.
-There are creatures that eat stars out there, and they don't care what happens to those left without the light.
+There are creatures that eat stars out in the black, and they don't care what happens to those left without the light.
 Imagine it: one moment the sun is there, casting its warmth upon you and the next, it's going supernova billions of years ahead of schedule.

 A recent discovery for us are numerous cases of stellar flora.
 These massive growths can feed on stars for eons, but if starving, they can rapidly speed up the inevitable supernova that all stars meet at their end.
 They use this initial pulse of energy to blast them off into deep space, entering hibernation till the heat of another star wakes them up.

 Another example is what human drifters refer to as space whales.
 These silicone based lifeforms use webbed membranes similar to solar sails to drift through space.
 They feed on asteroids along a commonly traveled space route near the core of the galactic community.
-They have been known to assault nearby ships and can be notorious difficult to kill.
+They have been known to assault nearby ships and can be notoriously difficult to kill.

-Web drifts are particularly dangerous.
+Web drifts are especially dangerous.
 Spores spread out using the release of built up gas, bonding with other spores to form a large wall or sheet.
 This will collect debris or even ships, slowly eating it away to feed the entire colony.